Athletes

 Maggie Steffens

 Women’s Water Polo - Maggie is a 3x Olympic Champion, 5x FINA/World Aquatics World Champion & 4x Pan American Games Championships and holds all of the scoring records in the sport at the Olympics, World Championship and Pan American Games, she is considered to be the greatest female player in the history of the sport.
-The U.S. has already qualified for Paris 2024 and the team will be named in June of 2024.
+Maggie competed in her 4th Olympic Games for the U.S. Olympic Team at PARIS 2024.

 She holds two degrees from Stanford University where she won 3 NCAA Championships and won the 2017 NCAA MVP of the tournament, a bachelors and masters.
 She is a native of the northern California Bay Area.
 Additionally, she is a co-founder of the sports data analytic company 6-8 Sports.

-Out of the pool, Maggie got married (Bobby) in Fall 2023 and serves on the World Aquatics Athletes’ Commission.
+Out of the pool, Maggie got married (Bobby) in Fall 2023 and serves on the World Aquatics Athletes’ Commission and is a resident of Long Beach, CA.

 Paige Madden

-Women’s Swimming - Paige is an Olympic Silver Medalist from Tokyo 2020 in the 4x200 Freestyle Relay.
-U.S. Olympic Trials are in June in Indianapolis at Lucas Oil Stadium.
+Women’s Swimming Paige is an Olympic Silver Medalist from Tokyo 2020 in the 4x200 Freestyle Relay & at PARIS 2024 earned an additional Silver Medal in the 4x200 Freestyle Relay and a Bronze Medal in the 800m Freestyle.
+U.S. Olympic Trials are in June in Indianapolis at Lucas Oil Stadium where Paige earned 3 spots in the 400m Free, 800m Free & 4x200 Freestyle Relay at PARIS 2024.
 During her U.S. National Team career, she has earned Gold, Silver & Bronze medals at the Pan American Games and World Championships individually and in team relay events.

 She is a graduate of the University of Virginia where she earned a Bachelors and Loughborough University, M.A.
 Clinical Exercise Physiology ‘23 in the UK where she earned a Masters degree.
-She is a native of Mobile, Alabama.
+She is a native of Mobile, Alabama and today resides in Washington, D.C.

 Emily Clark

-Women’s Ice Hockey - Emily is a 2022 Olympic Champion for Team Canada and a 2024 World Champion.
-A professional hockey player for PWHL Ottawa having signed a three year deal that will keep her in the Nation’s Capital through the 2025-26 season.
+Women’s Ice Hockey - Emily is a 2022 Olympic Champion for Team Canada and a 2024 IIHF Women’s World Champion.
+A professional hockey player for PWHL Ottawa (now renamed the Ottawa CHARGE) having signed a three year deal that will keep her in the Nation’s Capital through the 2025-26 season.

 She is a graduate of the University of Wisconsin, a NCAA Champion and has a total of 3 IIHF World Championships and 2 Olympic medals in her career.
 She is a native of Saskatoon, Saskatchewan.